Reducing Overconfidence Predictions for Autonomous Driving Perception: Proposed Method

 \subsection{CNN Architectures for Object Recognition}

-Experiments in~\cite{oncalibration} suggested that the greater the number of layers and neurons, the more overconfident the result will be.
-However, the experiments that we have conducted show that even when reducing the amount of neurons and filters in the dense and convolutional layers, the network can still produce overconfidence in the predicted values, as can be observed in Fig. \ref{SoftMax}.
+Experiments in~\cite{oncalibration} suggested that the greater the number of layers and neurons, the more overconfidence the result will be.
+However, the experiments that we have conducted show that even when reducing the amount of neurons and filters in the dense and convolutional layers, the network can still produce overconfidence in the predicted values, as can be observed in Fig. \ref{Softmax}.
 This conclusion was reached by training the Inception V3 CNN~\cite{incv3} and reducing the number of filters and neurons/units.
-In regard to object detection, the model Yolo V4~\cite{yolov420} was trained to detect cars, cyclists and pedestrians, with the prediction layer being the Sigmoid function.
+Regarding object detection, the model Yolo V4~\cite{yolov420} was trained to detect cars, cyclists, and pedestrians, with predictions based on the SG layer.

-The experiments reported throughout the remainder of this work were based on the premise that, after training the network, the proposed $ML$ and $MAP$ functions then replace the SoftMax and Sigmoid prediction layers on the test set, only, according to Fig. \ref{Inception V3}.
+The experiments reported throughout the remainder of this work were based on the premise that, after training the network, the proposed \textit{ML} and \textit{MAP} layers then replace the \textit{SM} and \textit{SG} prediction layers on the test set, only, according to Fig. \ref{Inception V3}.